 TIP: By default, admins will see all work orders for your entire team that has not been marked complete.

-- The first option on the left opens up additional filters that you can use to further specify which work orders you are filtering.
+Additional Filters - use this to further specify which work orders you are filtering

 TIP: If the search filter selected does not return any work orders, try adjusting the chosen filters.
 Remove the filters one by one to see what filters do not work.

 TIP: If you'll be using the same filters multiple times, you can save them as a quick filter!
 So in the future, you can quickly apply the filters you need.
 Check out the example below for how you can do this.

 For example, if you wanted to filter your work orders to show you everything completed by a specific person in a given month:

 COMPLETED DATE: 12/1/2021 to 12/31/2021